cashfree/cashfree-bank-validation-php/README.md

 ### Pre Requisites:
 The following kit uses information stored in the index.php file.
 Before running the code for the first time open the index.php file and add the relevant details:
-  1. ClientId: This is a unique Identifier that identifies the merchant.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
+  1. ClientId: This is a unique identifier that identifies the merchant.
+For more information please go [here](https://dev.cashfree.com/development/api/credentials).
-  2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree indentify the merchant.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
+  2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree identify the merchant.
+For more information please go [here](https://dev.cashfree.com/development/api/credentials).
-  3. Environment: Enviornment to be hit.
-The following values are accepted prod: for production, test: for test enviornment.
+  3. Environment: Environment to be hit.
+The following values are accepted prod: for production, test: for test environment.

 ### IP Whitelisting:

 Your IP has to be whitelisted to hit Cashfree's server.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#ip).
+For more information please go [here](https://github.com/cashfree/cashfree-bank-validation-php).

 ### Bank Details: